longturn/freeciv21/docs/General/Manuals/client-manual.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :guilabel:`Nations and Diplomacy View` is actually two views accessed from the same place on the `Top Function Bar`_.
-When you click the button for it as shown in :numref:`Nations and Diplomacy View Button`, the client will switch to a list of nations that you are playing against in a table format.
+When you click the button for it as shown in :numref:`Nations and Diplomacy view button`, the client will switch to a list of nations that you are playing against in a table format.

-.. _Nations and Diplomacy View Button:
+.. _Nations and Diplomacy view button:
 .. figure:: ../../_static/images/gui-elements/top-bar-nations.png
   :align: center
   :scale: 50%
   :alt: Freeciv21 Nations
   :figclass: align-center

-  Nations and Diplomacy View Button
+  Nations and Diplomacy view button

-:numref:`Nations and Diplomacy View Button with Diplomacy View Open` gives a sample of the :guilabel:`Nations View` in the client with all available columns displayed.
+:numref:`Nations and Diplomacy view button with Diplomacy View Open` gives a sample of the :guilabel:`Nations View` in the client with all available columns displayed.
 If you right-click on the table heading, you will be given a list of column names that you can enable or disable.
 If you change anything, then be sure to save the settings from the :guilabel:`Game` menu.